nthu-ga/pchtrees/README.md

 - `/TreeTable/StartOffset`: _The first offset in the `Progenitors` table for the tree_
 - `/TreeTable/TreeID`: _The index of this tree (simply the row number)_

+## Transfer function

+The original PCH code defines four options for the transfer function, here controlled by the `itrans` parameter file option.

+`itrans=-1`: Use transfer function tabulated in file pkinfile `itrans=1`: Use BBKS CDM transfer function with specified Gamma and Omega0 `itrans=2`: Use Bond & Efstathiou CDM transfer function with specified Gamma and Omega0 `itrans=3`: Use Eisenstein and Hu CDM transfer function with specified Omega0, Omegab and h0